ravirasadiya/docs/docs/validator_guide/validator_staking_guide.md

 ![Vouch PLS Staking Validator](/validator/vouchvalidator_12.png)

 ::: warning
-You still need to activate your validator keys on your validator hardwarw as per normal.
+You still need to activate your validator client with the corresponding `validator_keys` on your validator hardware as per normal.
 If you fail to do this you will start losing rewards and get penalised.
 :::

 :nerd_face: Possible Reasons for staking failure